Introduction on traveling to Chitwan National Park & Sauraha

 Chitwan National Park jungle & river

-The Kathmandu bus to Chitwan is actually to Sauraha.
-The first bus leaves from Kathmandu from just outside Thamel along Sorhakhutte (first left after Paknajol Road - In 2018 Kantipath bus stop closed, all tourist buses now leave from Sorhakutte).
-There will be buses here for several destinations including Pokhara and Chitwan/Sauraha.
-Most leave at 7am (prompt).
-It's worth noting that for nearly a decade the road both before and after Mugling has been repaired, widened, repaired again, and so forth.
-Every year there is a promise it will not have a delay, but every year there is.
+The bus from Kathmandu goes to Sauraha, not directly to Chitwan.
+The first bus departs from Kathmandu just outside Thamel along Sorhakhutte (the first left after Paknajol Road).
+In 2018, the Kantipath bus stop was closed, and all tourist buses now depart from Sorhakutte.
+Buses are available for several destinations, including Pokhara and Chitwan/Sauraha.
+Most buses leave at 7 am sharp.
+It's worth noting that the road both before and after Mugling has been under constant repair and widening.
+Every year, there is a promise that there will be no delays, but every year, delays persist.

-You can buy a ticket to Chitwan/Sauraha in advance from a travel agency or your hotel.
-Tickets cost 800-1000 rupees.
-800 approx if you buy in person at the bus stop that morning.
-You will have to bargain a little.
+You can purchase a ticket to Chitwan/Sauraha in advance from a travel agency or your hotel.
+Tickets cost between 800-1000 rupees, approximately 800 if purchased in person at the bus stop that morning.
+Bargaining may be required.

-Journey time to Sauraha is about 4-5 hours*.
-Please read the section further below on getting from Sauraha bus stop into the town as it's important.
+The journey time to Sauraha is around 4-5 hours*.
+Refer to the section below on how to get from the Sauraha bus stop into the town, as it's crucial.

 Which is the best bus service to Chitwan?